Panthro/Hipchat-Desktop/README.md

 **TIP**: for OS X, use the `run:osx64` task to build the app and run it immediately.

-## Note to WhatsApp
+## Note to HipChat

-This project does not attempt to reverse engineer the WhatsApp API or attempt to reimplement any part of the WhatsApp client.
-Any communication between the user and WhatsApp servers is handled by WhatsApp Web itself; this is just a native wrapper for WhatsApp Web, more akin to a browser than any WhatsApp software.
+This project does not attempt to reverse engineer the HipChat API or attempt to reimplement any part of the HipChat client.
+Any communication between the user and HipChat servers is handled by HipChat Web itself; this is just a native wrapper for HipChat Web, more akin to a browser than any HipChat software.

 ## Contributions

 Contributions are welcome!
-For feature requests and bug reports please [submit an issue](https://github.com/Aluxian/WhatsApp-Desktop/issues).
+For feature requests and bug reports please [submit an issue](https://github.com/Aluxian/HipChat-Desktop/issues).

 ## License